5 Milford Sound Must-Dos

-Not only does Milford Sound have a few different ways to experience the famous fiord, there are so many things to do even on the road to Milford Sound.
+Not only does Milford Sound have a few different ways to experience the famous fiord, but there are also so many things to do even on the road to Milford Sound.
 Check out all your options in our Guide to Milford Sound and the Milford Road.
-But for the purpose of this must do list for Milford Sound, we’ll keep things as concise as possible!
+But for the purpose of this must-do list for Milford Sound, we’ll keep things as concise as possible!
 However, if you are lucky enough to be able to stay around for a while, be sure to check out 6 Best Backpacker Hostels in Te Anau & Milford Sound.

 1. Milford Sound Cruise

 Ok, if you have heard anything about Milford Sound then this is going to seem like a pretty obvious choice.
 Although kayaking and scuba diving is another way to get out on the water, cruising Milford Sound is definitely the most accessible for any type of traveller.
 You’ll see all the highlights of the Milford Sound, including Stirling Falls and a seal colony, with many more photo opportunities.
 Plus, cruises are affordable and don’t take up too much time out of your day, freeing you up for more awesome Milford Sound must-dos!